whugue/Yelp-User-Similarity/README.md

 06-Create-User-File.py | Predict topics in Yelp review sentences and aggregate to the user level.
 07-Yelp-Cluster.ipynb | Cluster Yelp users based on topics most discussed in reviews.
 08-Yelp-Viz.ipynb | Produce final visualizations for presentation.

-### Dependencies
-In order to run the scripts described above, you will need the following Python libraries installed:

-Numpy, Pandas, Sci-Kit Learn, Matplotlib, Seaborn, PyLab, Pickle Xml, Json, Collections, NLTK, MongoDB and PyMongo, Warnings.